JaromPD/Data-Structures-Tutorial/3-trees.md

 # Problem to Solve
 **Lottery Number Program**
 On your own create a Lottery Number Program.
-Imagine there is a lottery with 100 winners out of 100,000 entries.
+Imagine there is a lottery that selects a given amount of winners from a given amount of entries.
 Every entry is given the number of entries as their entry number (ie. entrant 530 gets the number 530.).
-The program must select 100 winners randomly and store these winning numbers in a tree.
+The program must select the given amount of winners randomly and store these winning numbers in a tree.
 The program then must generate a sorted list so that the earlier entrants get their prize first.

 **The Program Must**
+* Take an amount of winners and entrants.
+* Roll for random winners from the amount of entrants.
 * Have a looping menu with options to:
-	* Roll for Winners.
-	* Sort Winners.
+	* Re-Roll Winners.
 	* Display winning numbers.
-* The menu must also display if winners have been selected already, but still let the user re-roll.
-* Randomly select 100 numbers from a range of 1 - 100,000
-* Use a Binary Search Tree for storing winners
+	* Use a Binary Search Tree for storing winners.
-* Use the BST to sort the winners.
+* Use the BST to display the winners from earliest to latest (least to greatest).